orisai/object-mapper/docs/README.md

 	- string **must not** contain **only** empty characters
 	- default `false` - empty strings are allowed
 	- e.g. `''`, `'   '`, `"\t"` ,`"\t\n\r""`
+- `trim`
+	- trim empty characters from start and end of the string
+	- default `false`
 - `pattern`
 	- regex pattern which must match
 	- default `null` - no validation by pattern